Mathematics (MATH)

 MATH 445.
 NUMERICAL ANALYSIS.
 5 Credits.

-This course focuses equally on mathematical analysis of accuracy and computational implementation of numerical schemes to approximate solutions to mathematical problems.
+Focuses equally on mathematical analysis of accuracy and computational implementation of numerical schemes to approximate solutions to mathematical problems.
 Topics considered include: curve fitting, numerical differentiation and integration, and tracking the associated accuracy in the introduced schemes.
-In addition, numerical methods to approximate solutions to initial value problems, boundary value problems, and partial differential equations will be covered.
+In addition, numerical methods to approximate solutions to initial value problems, boundary value problems, and partial differential equations are covered.

 MATH 447.
 DIFFERENTIAL EQUATIONS.
 5 Credits.